JavaScript is disabled

 Confidential Information: the terms and conditions of the Agreement and any information that is not public knowledge and which is obtained from the other party in the course of, or in connection with, the Agreement.
 Intellectual Property owned by the Supplier is the Supplier’s Confidential Information.

-Intellectual Property Rights: includes copyright and all rights conferred under statute, common law or equity relating to inventions (including patents), registered or unregistered trade marks and designs, circuit layouts, data and databases, confidential information, know-how, and all other rights resulting from intellectual activity.
-Intellectual Property
+Intellectual Property Rights: includes copyright and all rights conferred under statute, common law, or equity relating to inventions (including patents), registered or unregistered trademarks and designs, circuit layouts, data and databases, confidential information, know-how, and all other rights resulting from intellectual activity.
+Intellectual Property has a consistent meaning.

 Services: the services set out in the Key Details.